open-webui/docs/docs/faq.md

 # 📋 Frequently Asked Questions

-**Q:** Why is it asking for me to sign up?
-Where are my data being sent to?
+**Q: Why am I asked to sign up?
+Where are my data being sent to?**

-**A:** For enhanced security measures, we require admin users to sign up.
-Rest assured, all data remains local, and we do not collect any personal information.
-User sign-up is conducted on your server and never leaves your device, ensuring maximum privacy and control over your data.
+**A:** We require you to sign up to become the admin user for enhanced security.
+This ensures that if the Open WebUI is ever exposed to external access, your data remains secure.
+It's important to note that everything is kept local.
+We do not collect your data.
+When you sign up, all information stays within your server and never leaves your device.
+Your privacy and security are our top priorities, ensuring that your data remains under your control at all times.

-Feel free to reach out if you have more questions or concerns! 🛡️
+If you have any further questions or concerns, please don't hesitate to reach out! 🛡️